-THE 2304 - Script Analysis (3)
+THE2304 - Script Analysis

 This course attempts to study selected dramas in literature from a practical standpoint.
-Through the analysis of these plays, actors, directors and designers can better understand the dramatic potential of the literature that they will be utilizing in performance.
+Through the analysis of these plays actors, directors and designers can better understand the dramatic potential of the literature that they will be utilizing in performance.

 This practical approach to analysis is underpinned with a formalist methodology, a standard system of classification used in dramatic literature textbooks.
 Discussion of representative plays, watching videos of plays, and critiquing live performances will be utilized, in addition to lectures.

-THE 2925 - Production and Performance (1)
+THE2925 - Production and Performance

 Participation in the production program of the curriculum with work in technical or performance aspects of major theatre productions and one-act plays.
-This course may be repeated for credit.

 Assignments and grades are based on contract with instructor.

-THE 2927 - Advanced Play Production (3)
+THE2927 - Advanced Play Production

 The principles of dramatic interpretation and stagecraft are applied in laboratory production of plays.
-May be repeated for credit.
 Assignments and grades are based on contract with the instructor.
 Permission of instructor is required.